Skip to main content

 View larger map

 The 25-acre Arctic Surplus Superfund site is 6 miles south of Fairbanks, Alaska.
-The U.S. Department of Defense (DoD) ran a landfill on part of the site from 1944 to 1956.
-In 1959, DoD sold the site property.
+The U.S. Department of Defense ran a landfill on-site from 1944 to 1956.
+In 1959, the DoD sold the site property.
 It became a salvage yard for several activities, including battery cracking for lead recycling, transformer draining, military equipment and explosive scrap collection.
 In 1988, the Alaska Department of Environmental Conservation found metals in the soil and large amounts of asbestos on site.
-EPA added the site to the National Priorities List (NPL) in 1990.
-EPA immediately removed the asbestos, drums and contaminated soils.
-DoD also began on-site soil treatment and isolated residual soil in a closed landfill covered with asphalt.
-DoD took highly contaminated materials off site for disposal.
-Cleanup finished in 2005.
+EPA added the site to the National Priorities List in 1990.
+Shortly after, the agency removed asbestos, drums and contaminated soil.
+The DoD initiated on-site soil treatment and contained residual soil in a closed landfill covered with asphalt.
+Highly contaminated materials were taken off-site for disposal.
+Cleanup efforts finished in 2005.
 EPA took the site off the NPL in 2006.
-The site is now in use for equipment and materials storage.
-The asphalt-covered cap was leased for use as a parking lot for vehicles and trailers from 2005 to 2018.
-A motorcycle club now uses the capped area for training.
+The site is now utilized for storing equipment that will be auctioned off.

-As of December 2024, the EPA did not have economic data related to on-site businesses, or economic data were not applicable due to site use.
+As of December 2025, EPA did not have economic data related to on-site businesses, or economic data were not applicable due to site use.
 For additional information click here.

 For more information: